AtenDesignGroup/wordpress-starter/README.md

 This WordPress project integrates with GrumPHP code sniffer to lint PHP code.

+By default, commits require a project code.
+The default project code for this starter kit is `ADGWP`.
 You'll need to update the project code from Jira on a per-project basis within the `grumphp.yml` file at the project root:

 ```
 matchers:
-    Must contain job and issue number: /(JIRA-\d+|GitHub Actions Build)/
+    Must contain job and issue number: /(ADGWP-\d+|GitHub Actions Build)/
 ```

 By default, GrumPHP is configured to enforce WordPress best practice coding standards.
 Rules and standards can be changed on a per-project basis by editing the `phpcs.xml` file at the project root.